An unwanted EZB disconnection is when ARC disconnects from the EZB without notice. In many cases, ARC may lock up and stop responding.

 2. Wi-Fi Connection

-*Note: When possible, we recommend using a USB EZB connection rather than Wi-Fi for robots in production environments.
+*Note: We recommend using a USB EZB connection rather than Wi-Fi for robots in production environments.

 - Check for the Wi-Fi channel saturation?
 Use THIS TOOL to check and use a less saturated channel.
 If possible, consider hard-wiring the EZB to the PC.